Join the Movement - Sign the Delay Manifesto 📑

 Parents should also check individual chats, since disappearing messages can be enabled per conversation.
 This helps maintain accountability and transparency.

-4. Disable Location Sharing
+How to Disable Location Sharing on WhatsApp

 - Go to Settings → Privacy → Live Location